langsci/bookPage/documentation.md

 This plugin replaces templates for the catalog and the book page in OMP.

- * hidden series postion of the book at the catalog view
+ * hidden series postion of the book at the catalog view and title added
  * changed cover display method to show a bigger image
  * display of statistic png images at book page - path to image folder in the plugin setting
  * vg wort pixel added to download links
- * changes from Nate https://github.com/pkp/pkp-lib/issues/1428 to connect chapter and downloads at book page n.
+ * changes from Nate https://github.com/pkp/pkp-lib/issues/1428 to connect chapter and downloads at book page.
  * link to gitHub repo at book page
  * display reviews from the catalogEntryTab (links)
  * Open review files (PDF-OR) are hidden